fbsamples/gcp-to-conversions-api-dataflow-template/README.md

 | Batch Size (number max of events per conversions api call) | INT | No | 50 | Number max of rows per single API call.
 Default value 50 |
 | Max Conversions API retry attempts | INT | No | 3 | Number max of retry in case of server error.
 Default 3 |
 | Exponential backoff factor for Conversions API retry | FLOAT | No | 2 | Number of times to wait in case of server error.
 Default, use an exponential factor of 2 |

+## Pipeline Code Overview

+The Python script provided is a Dataflow pipeline that reads data from a BigQuery table, processes it, and writes the results to Meta's Conversions API.
+It also supports writing failed records to a Dead Letter Queue in BigQuery.

+### Key Components:
+- *MetaCAPIConnectorOptions*: Custom options for the pipeline.
+- *Read from BigQuery*: Reads data from the specified BigQuery table.
+- *Write to Meta CAPI*: Custom I/O transform to write data to Meta's Conversions API.
+- *Filter CAPI output*: Filters the output based on the status (e.g., ERROR_ONLY).
+- *Write output to DLQ*: Writes failed records to a specified BigQuery table.